 The official blog of the Lung Institute.

-Lung Institute’s Stem Cell Therapies Are Helping Patients Travel to Visit Loved Ones
+Lung Institute’s Cellular Therapies Are Helping Patients Travel to Visit Loved Ones

 Tampa, Fla.
 (December 3, 2013) – For many patients with lung disease, traveling is something that they must be carefully considered.
 Due to the oxygen-deficient environment of an airborne plane, sufferers often have more difficulty breathing than usual.
 This can be frightening when the person feels as if he or she cannot breathe.
 As a result, many with lung disease choose to stay home for the holidays, or have family come to them instead.